Quality, consistent practice is a necessary component of

 PRO TIP: Set it up in your phone's calendar and create reminder alerts.

-PARENTS: young students need help learning time management skills, and how to fit their practice time into the family schedule.
+PARENTS: Young students need a lot of help learning time management skills, and how to use time productively.

 (2) CHOOSE YOUR TIME WISELY.